WheresMyBus/api/README.md

 #### Parameters

-- `alert_type` : A number representing a specific type of alert
+- `issue_type` : A number representing a specific type of alert
 - `description` [optional] : Text for describing the issue more specifically
 - `user_id` [optional] : The UUID for a given user